1 Corinthians 7:39

 Valleskey conceded that in the Lord sometimes meant fellow Christians when Paul used a noun.
 Romans 16:11 (τούς ὄντας ἐν κυρίῳ) However, most of the time “in the Lord” modified the verb.
 “Had Paul meant to say that [a widow must marry a believer] it seems more likely he would have said widows who want to remarry must τοὺς ὄντας ἐν κυρίῳ.”

-David Konstan and Ilaria Ranelli agreed the phrase in the Lord often attaches to a verb, participle, or rarely, to an adjective with verbal force.
+David Konstan and Ilaria Ranelli noted that the phrase 'in Christ' often attaches to a verb, participle, or rarely, to an adjective with verbal force.
 If they modify a substantive (noun), they are enclosed in a nominal phrase or preceded by the article repeating.

 So, the use of the word monon along with the fact that in the Lord often modified verbs, may support that in the Lord modified the verb.